The Ethical Use of our Therapeutic Connections with Patients’ Families

 The following excerpt is from our March Reflections essay, “Right Under Our Noses: Nursing Homes and COVID-19,” which was written by a California nursing professor who volunteered to join a California Medical Assistance Team.
 The mission of her team was to bring aid to a skilled nursing facility where the coronavirus was rapidly infecting both patients and staff, a facility with little PPE available and many staff members refusing to come to work out of fear of infection.

 The conditions I saw were shocking, even to an experienced nurse.
 I saw soggy diapers on the floor at the heads of many beds on most mornings.
 One day a bedbound patient needed the bedpan.
 I searched every closet and drawer but there were no supplies.
 I filled a basin with warm water and cut up a PPE gown to make washcloths to clean the patient.
-On the second day of my deployment I realized that many of […]
+On the second day of my deployment I realized that many of the patients […]

 How Do You Feel When Your Patients Can’t Afford Care?